redpanda-data/connect/website/docs/components/buffers/system_window.md

 ### `offset`

 An optional duration string to offset the beginning of each window by, otherwise they are aligned to the zeroth minute and zeroth hour on the UTC clock.
+The offset cannot be a larger or equal measure to the window size or the slide.

 Type: `string`